sardanarohit/Servian/README.md

 │       ├── main.tf                       # main script
 │       ├── variables.tf                  # scripts for all the variables
 │       ├── vm.tf                         # main module script to create the VM
-│───── scripts                            # Images directoryn for readme
+│───── images                            # Images directoryn for readme
 ````

 ## The Solution Consist of three parts